 OBD2 Error Codes: P0101, P0102, P0113

-The engine air filter screens out contaminants like dust, grime, and other debris before they enter the motor.
+The engine air filter screens out contaminants like dust, dirt, and other debris before they enter the motor.
 To prevent obstruction, manufacturers usually suggest replacing the air filter every 12,000 to 15,000 miles.

 4. Vacuum Leak